-Ah, the admissions officer, that mysterious person tucked away behind stacks of applications holding the key to your future.
+Ah, the admissions officer, that mysterious person tucked away behind files of applications holding the key to your future.
 Wouldn’t you like to get inside that person’s head?
-Well, you can–not by submitting an application you think an admissions officer wants to see, and not by telepathically influencing this person’s decision, but by putting together an academic application portfolio that showcases your unique self as an engaged and interesting individual.
+Well, you can!
+Not by submitting an application you think an admissions officer wants to see, however, and not by telepathically influencing this person’s decision, but by putting together an application that showcases your unique self as an engaged and interesting individual.

 According to Daily Beast Education reporter Kathleen Kingsbury, many “admissions officers talk about walking away from reading their application and feeling as though they know them as a person.”
 To impress your very important admissions officer, you need to present yourself as someone your reader would like to get to know.
 Although admissions officers are certainly overworked during the application season, they are nonetheless eager to create a vibrant incoming class.
 If your admissions application inspires this person with its strategic combination of solid grades and standardized test scores, serious interest in and curiosity about your chosen course of study, a singular set of extracurricular and leadership accomplishments, active civic participation, and–this is very important–a stellar application essay that makes your reader feel connected to you, then your admissions candidacy just might make it to a coffee break conversation and then into the Yes! pile.